 There are several components of User Level security that ensure the confidentiality of information sent across the public Internet.
 The first requires your use of a fully SSL-compliant 128-bit encrypted browser such as Microsoft Internet Explorer.
-SSL is an open protocol developed by Netscape that allows a user¹s browser to establish a secure channel for communicating with our Internet server.
+SSL is an open protocol that allows a user¹s browser to establish a secure channel for communicating with our Internet server.
 SSL utilizes highly effective cryptography techniques between your browser and our server to ensure that the information being passed is authentic, cannot be deciphered, and has not been altered en route.
 SSL also utilizes a digitally signed certificate which ensures that you are truly communicating with the Online Banking Server and not a third party trying to intercept the transaction.

 After a secure connection has been established between your browser and our server, you then provide a valid Access ID and Password to gain access to the services.
 This information is encrypted, and a request to log on to the system is processed.
 Although SSL utilizes proven cryptography techniques, it is important to protect your Access ID and Password from others.
 You must follow the password parameters we specify at the time you sign up for an Online banking account.
 We also recommend changing your password often.
 Session time-outs and a limit on the number of logon attempts are examples of other security measures in place to ensure that inappropriate activity is prohibited at the User Level.